svalbox/C2Svalbox/manage-zenodo.md

 1. Check the folder structure.
 Are all images there and in the right folders?
 Is there GNSS/gcp data?
 Make sure it is correctly placed.
 Are the processing reports present in both .html and .pdf formats?
 2. Open the Metashape project.
 Make sure all files are correctly linked, no missing images are present, and only one chunk exists per project.
 Also generate the processing reports, if needed.
 3. Check the export folder.
 If needed, export the mesh/model in .obj format using CRS = EPSG:32633 (the CRS used by the Svalbox DB).
 4. Update the config.yml file.
-Add in the DOI and update local path links where applicable.
+Add in the DOI (that means not doi.org/, but only the part that follows that) and update local path links where applicable.

 Note the config.yml file path - as it is needed in the next steps.